 “Colleges shouldn’t publicize unpaid internships at for-profit companies.
 They should discourage internship requirements for graduation — common practice in communications, psychology, social work and criminology.
 They should stop charging students to work without pay — and ensure that the currency of academic credit, already cheapened by internships, doesn’t lose all its value.”

-Like the intensely career-driven 24-year-old I am today, I was a die-hard 19, 20 and 21-year-old as well and aggressively pursued internships.
+Like the intensely career-driven 24-year-old I am today, I was a die-hard 19, 20 and 21-year-old as well.
+I aggressively pursued internships.
 I did five in college in various areas of marketing, PR and journalism.
 Then I graduated in the economic shitshow known as May 2009 and moved to Boston two weeks later for a paid internship at a PR agency in Boston.
 A paycheck?!
+For the first time?!
 I was thrilled.

 If I were a college student today, I wouldn’t wait around for a minute for my career center to place me in an internship.
 Why?
 Because the job market doesn’t work that way.
 Life doesn’t work that way, either.
 Your college career center isn’t going to be there for you after college to pick your apartments, find you a dentist in a new city, find you a boyfriend who calls you back – none of that.
 Remember: good things come to those who wait, but only what is left behind by those who hustle.
 Some would argue that things like a career center is what you are paying a college for.
 I would argue that if you are a communications student like I was, you are paying a college to support opportunities like a school newspaper etc for you to hone your skills in addition to internships.
 I didn’t pay St. John Fisher for daycare, thanks.